RedTTGMoss/moss-desktop/README.md

 ### [Docs](https://redttg.gitbook.io/moss/)

 This project is entirely open source.
-If you encounter any issues, you can use the github issues to let the contributors know!
+If you encounter any issues, you can use the GitHub issues to let the contributors know!

 An open-source app for working with your documents in the reMarkable cloud